top

 Monkey

-In the town of Lopburi each year there is a banquet with vegetables, fruits for monkeys.
+In Lopburi city (Central Plains), every year, there is a banquet with vegetables, fruits for monkeys.
+Over 4 tons of food is given to monkeys.

 In many Thai Buddhist temples, monkeys are roaming free.
 It is always possible to buy fruits to offer them but tourists shall be careful as sometimes monkeys fight together for food and may harm people.